maannajjar/lattekit/README.md

 ### Other Samples
 ![Sample](https://imgur.com/JsNje1L.gif)

-For more samples, view the samples at [lattekit-samples](https://github.com/maannajjar/lattekit/tree/master/lattekit-samples) folder
+For more samples, view the samples at [lattekit-samples](https://github.com/maannajjar/lattekit/tree/master/lattekit-samples) folder.
+But before view the sample, please read the core concept below to understand the sample better.

 ## How It Works